GEHC-HDS/docker-labs/01-install/install-centos.md

 ## Step 5: Make a user group for Docker

 We don't want to have to run docker as root every time using sudo.
-So let's create new group called docker, and we will add user ubuntu to that group.
+So let's create new group called docker, and we will add user ec2-user to that group.

 ```bash
 sudo groupadd docker